marc-q/doctra/README.md

 # Doctra
-Doctra will be a documentation system that i plan to use on my projects.
+Doctra will be a documentation system.

 ## How it started
 Like most of my projects, Doctra started as one of my weekend projects.